arm-university/micro-course/Markdown microcourse v2.md

 From the basic blocks add a **_forever_** block with a **_show number_** block that contains the **_temperature_** input.

 **Save** this as **TemperatureSensor.hex** and upload it to your micro:bit.
-You will now see the temperature in degrees centigrade shown continuously across the LEDs.
+You will now see the temperature in degrees Celsius shown continuously across the LEDs.
 Try moving the micro:bit to warmer and cooler areas to see the changes on the screen (if you have a battery, long enough USB cable or are using a laptop).

 We will now use some simple logic to display a message based on the current temperature.